 You do not need to apply for separate consent for tree works if you are applying for and are granted full planning permission.

 More information can be found in e-planning guidelines (PDF, 121kb).

 Ash Dieback – which results in leaf loss and crown dieback in affected trees and can lead to tree death – has had a significant impact in the UK following its discovery in England.

-No case of the disease has been discovered in North Ayrshire.
-People using our woodlands and paths are asked to follow precautionary steps to prevent it spreading to the area:
+People using our woodlands and paths are asked to follow precautionary steps to prevent it spreading:

 - keep to the core path network to reduce potential for spreading the disease

 - become familiar with ash trees and the symptoms of Ash Dieback

 Signs will be posted in council owned woodlands, including Eglinton Park and Spiers School grounds, to raise awareness.

 The council has stopped purchasing and planting ash trees while the situation continues.